yz9753/Live_Auction_Watch_Scraper/README.md

 ## Chosen Website

-The website we are using in this project is Liveauctioneers.com (http://Liveauctioneers.com).
+The website we are using for this project is Liveauctioneers.com (http://Liveauctioneers.com).
 This website is selected because:
 1. It is authentic and provides up-to-date information about ongoing auctions
 2. It offers a huge collection of watches, featuring a wide range of brands and consistently updates its inventory
 3. The website structure is suitable for web scraping and its watch listings are publicly accessible, aligning with ethical scraping practices.